-Increasing enrollment in health coverage programs and promoting appropriate use of the health care system involves three essential functions: outreach, enrollment, and connection.
-School health centers are particularly well positioned to conduct outreach, enrollment, and connection activities effectively because they are an established resource on campus for health issues and have the ability to reach families when they are most likely to be receptive to information about health coverage-when their children have a health care need.
-Healthy Start sites or other oncampus family resource centers also provide a strong foundation for outreach, enrollment, and connection efforts.
+Increasing enrollment in health coverage programs and promoting appropriate use of the health care system involves three essential functions: outreach, enrollment, and utilization.
+School health centers are particularly well positioned to conduct outreach, enrollment, and utilization activities effectively because they are an established resource on campus for health issues and have the ability to reach families when they are most likely to be receptive to information about health coverage-when their children have a health care need.
+Healthy Start sites or other on-campus family resource centers also provide a strong foundation for outreach, enrollment, and utilization efforts.